eclipse-cdt-cloud/theia-trace-extension/CONTRIBUTING.md

 1. Align `node-version` in `.github/workflows` yaml files with Theia's.
    * Referring also to Theia's `"node"` and `@types/node` versions in its root `package.json` file.

+## Formatting code with Prettier

+If a commit fails to pass CI checks because of its format, contributors can use Prettier, which is already conveniently set up in the project, to quickly format their commit.

+* To format a single file, simply run `yarn prettier --write <path-to-file>`.
+* To run Prettier on all source code files, run `yarn format:write`.
+Prettier will only format files that are not formatted correctly.
+* To check if new changes comply with Prettier rules, run `yarn prettier --check <path-to-file>` or `yarn format:check` to perform the check on a single file or all source code file, respectively.

 ## Ignoring linting/formatting commits

 Should one be needing to use `git blame` to view the changes that were made recently to a file, it might be necessary to